 CATCH and its staff has been recognized for many of its accomplishments and developments over its 30-year history.
-Rosemary M. Heard, CATCH's President, was recognized as one of New Hampshire's top 200 Business Leaders in its inaugural NH 200 publication in October 2019.
+Rosemary M. Heard, CATCH's late President, was recognized as one of New Hampshire's top 200 Business Leaders in its inaugural NH 200 publication in October 2019.
 In June 2019, Rosemary received the Business Leader of the Year award at the Greater Concord Chamber of Commerce's Annual Pinnacle Awards for her leadership of CATCH.
 The Franklin Savings Bank Fund for Community Advancement recognized CATCH in 2018 for our expansion of programs into the Franklin Light & Power Mill.
-Rosemary received an advocacy award from Housing Action NH at their 2017 Home Matters in NH Awards Breakfast.
 CATCH received the 2017 Golden Trowel Award from the Lakes Region Chamber of Commerce, the Preservation Alliance's 2018 Achievement Award, as well as a 2018 Plan NH Merit Award and 2017 Housing for Everyone Award from TD Charitable Foundation, for the renovation of the Franklin Light and Power Mill.
 New Hampshire Business Review recognized CATCH at their 2016 Business Excellence Awards.
-Rosemary was awarded the "Excellence in Nonprofit" for a small organization at the event.
+CATCH was awarded the "Excellence in Nonprofit" for a small organization at the event.
 Our organization was also named the Greater Concord Chamber of Commerce’s Nonprofit of the Year at the Chamber’s 2015 Pinnacle Awards.

 In 2014, CATCH was given The Corporate Fund Nonprofit Management Award presented in honor of